scossar/audio-onebox/README.md

 ## Audio Onebox

+*note: This plugin is broken.
+It has not been updated to use the Discourse plugin api.
+This is example code only.*

 This plugin creates a custom player for audio files that are uploaded to a Discourse forum.
 It works both for files that are stored on the server and for files that are stored with Amazon S3.